keywords Mediation, simple mediation

 mediation analysis is the precentile method, which is jAMM is

-called bootstrap (Percent)
+called bootstrap (Percent).
+See GLM

 mediation models for help on the other options.
 Please note that the